amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 }
 ```

-## Build Configuration
+## Configuration

 Using maven, configure a project to generate an interaction model JSON file and single JAR for AWS Lambda from the CLI.

-*For more information on the following concepts, see the Maven documentation on [dependency management](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) and the [build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).*
+For more information on maven dependencies, see [Introduction to the Dependency Mechanism](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html).
+For more information on the maven build lifecycle, see [Introduction to the Build Lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).

 ### Dependencies